SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 }
 ```

-The idea behind `Estimate` can be summarized as:
+The idea behind `Estimate` can be summarized as follows:

 1. Iterate from index = 0 to depth-1 and do the following:
 - Run the hash function for the given key and get the hashed value.